How the Ubuntu philosophy can have a positive impact on your business

 Every organisation has a set of values that they abide by – I think it is generally human nature to do the best for oneself and one's organisation.
 But, true character is doing what you would do for yourself to others as well.
 This sense of accountability is much needed as it will eliminate a them and us attitude, which brings separation.
 Ubuntu brings a sense of oneness, the natural co-existence that is business.

 Consciously embracing Ubuntu in the way I live to me means being optimistic, courageous, self-confident and even-minded in all circumstances.

 Virgin Unite, Virgin Galactic and Virgin Mobile embraced Ubuntuism as we did brand collaborations with them on numerous occasions where we produced bespoke Ubuntuism products.
 This is a true act of Ubuntu when global brands within the Virgin family see a synergy with an African brand as they helped us gain lots of exposure nationwide and abroad.
 What brings us together with perfect synergy is the common goodness between our brands.

 What’s the one change you’d like to see in the world?

 We have started the Ubuntu Day of Oneness on October 10th, a day to celebrate inner goodness – Ubuntu.
 We have also initiated Ubuntu Month in November, a month in which we promote Ubuntu through partnering with social organisations that are doing good in their communities.
 I would like to see these two initiatives, Ubuntu Day and Ubuntu Month being observed and practised internationally.

-The Ubuntu People campaign intends to stimulate ideas and conversation between younger and older generations about how to make the investment industry – and business more generally – a powerful force for good.
+The Ubuntu People campaign intends to stimulate ideas and conversation between younger and older generations about how to make the investment industry – and business more generally – a powerful force for good using the Ubuntu philosphy.
 To get involved and spread the word, visit the website here.